luckydipper/bottom-up-panorama/readme.md

 # What Is This Project?
 &ensp; This repository is the bottom-up implementation of panorama images.
 Panorama image, known as image stitching technology, transforms multiple images into one image perspective.
-For example, the below image is made by the `imgs` directory.
+For example, One result image consist of the below images(1.jpg ~ 10.jpg).

 |1.jpg|2.jpg|3.jpg|4.jpg|5.jpg|6.jpg|7.jpg|8.jpg|9.jpg|10.jpg|
 |---|---|---|---|---|---|---|---|---|---|